Web Analytics Made Easy -

 0 - 100.0 ppm Turbidimetric Vacu-vials K-9203

-CHEMetrics offers test kits employing the well-known Turbidimetric method to deliver sensitivity and accuracy within two minutes or less.
+CHEMetrics offers test kits for the determination of Sulphate in aqueous solutions employing the well-known Turbidimetric method to deliver sensitivity and accuracy within two minutes or less.
 Based on CHEMetrics patented Self-Filling Reagent Ampoule technology.
+Each ampoule contains pre-measured reagents for a single test.
 Premixed.
 Premeasured.
 Precise.
 Each kit contains 30 tests.
+The Vacu-vials® instrumental kit relies on CHEMetrics V-2000 or V-3000 multi-analyte photometers which contain a pre-programmed sulphate calibration to provide direct read test result.
+Alternatively, spectrophotometers capable of accepting a 13-mm diameter round cell can be used.

 The Sulphate Vacu-vials® test kit employs the turbidimetric method.
 Sulphate ion reacts with barium chloride in an acidic solution to form a suspension of barium sulphate crystals of uniform size.
 The resulting turbidity is proportional to the sulphate concentration of the sample.
 Results are expressed as ppm (mg/l) SO4.